gnss-sdr/geniuss-place/_design-forces/02-availability.md

 A total of at least 20 valid TTFF samples shall be produced for use in data analysis[^ION101] and the total sample size recorded as $$ L $$.
 Provisions must be made between samples to ensure that current ephemeris does not remain in the receiver.
 In order to make the measurement as independent as possible of the satellite geometry, measurements should be spread in an interval of 8 hours.

-In addition, this test makes provisions for anomalous behavior by allowing the tester to reject samples which exceed 10 times the value of MEAN determined for the valid sample size.
+In addition, this test makes provisions for anomalous behavior by allowing the tester to reject samples that exceed 10 times the value of MEAN determined for the valid sample size.
 Such samples are considered non-tests for purposes of statistical analysis, but the total number of such occurrences is recorded and presented with the test results.

 The TTFF samples are then analyzed to determine the mean, standard deviation, minimum, and maximum  values.